Media & Communications

 The Maplewood Richmond Heights School District abides by the Family Educational Rights and Privacy Act (FERPA), which allows students and parents to opt out of the release of certain information about students, including photographs.
 The Communications Department will work with each school to determine who cannot be interviewed and photographed according to FERPA guidelines.

 Board of Education Meetings

-The media is invited to attend all open meetings of the Maplewood Richmond Heights School District’s Board of Education.
-Media may film and/or record these meetings.
-To avoid disruption of the meeting, members of the media are asked to not approach board members, guest speakers, or members of the audience inside the room during the meeting.
-Interviews must be conducted outside the room in the hall or in a pre-arranged location.
+Members of the news media are invited to attend all open meetings of the Maplewood Richmond Heights School District’s Board of Education.
+Media may record these meetings when they take place in-person.
+To avoid disruption of in-person meetings, members of the media are asked to not approach board members, guest speakers, or members of the audience inside the room during the meeting.
+Interviews must be conducted outside the room or in a pre-arranged location.
 Copies of the board agenda, informational items and other meeting materials are available online.